HRV Challenge Studies

 Validated Human Rhinovirus Model

-Challenge with HRV-16 produces infection in up to 90% of susceptible volunteers.
+Challenge with HRV-16 produces infection in up to 90% of susceptible participants.
 Symptoms usually first appear within 24 hours after inoculation and peak at 48-72 hours.
 The clinical syndrome is comparable to that reported in natural colds.
 Approximately one-third of rhinovirus infections, whether natural or experimental, are asymptomatic.

 HRV-16 challenge trials may be used to test both prophylactics (i.e. drugs and vaccines that prevent infection and disease) or therapeutics (i.e. mainly drugs used to treat disease once an infection is established).